Ipstenu/varnish-http-purge/readme.txt

 Multiple IPs are not supported at this time.

-= Why don't my gzip'd pages get deleted? =

-Make sure your Varnish VCL is configured correctly to purge all the right pages.
-This is normally an issue with Varnish 2, which is not supported by this plugin.

 = Why isn't the whole cache deletion working? =

 The plugin sends a PURGE command of <code>/.*</code> and `X-Purge-Method` in the header with a value of regex.
 If your Varnish server doesn't doesn't understand the wildcard, you can configure it to check for the header.